MatchMaker Scheduling Algorithm

 In addition to the "current" schedule, there's also a "best" schedule which is updated any time we find a new schedule better than the previous best.
 This is to make sure that we used the best schedule encountered even if the algorithm happens to randomly climb uphill from the best solution while trying to find a deeper valley.

-The final step is to analyze the red/blue balancing and to swap sides on the matches in the final "best" schedule to even out the balancing as much as possible.
+The final step is to analyze the red/blue balancing and to swap sides on the matches in the final "best" schedule to even out the balancing as much as possible, and likewise for station position balancing.
 Notice that this swapping doesn't alter any of the other criteria, since no team moves to a different match or changes partners.

 Getting all of this to work was an interesting and challenging programming problem.